 On the question of, can this happen here, I would like to think not.
 Our central bank has consistently shown more fiscal restraint than the Bank of Japan, and that could save us from a Japanese style fifteen year real estate bear market.
 But lately I have become less sanguine in this view.
 As it becomes more obvious that our real estate bubble has been lately financed from sources outside the United States, I am beginning to wonder whether restraint by the FED is still all that relevant.

+In addition to our estimate of Bershire Hathaway first quarter 2006 earnings, we have this to say about the current market.
 As the market moves higher, we have lightened up some of our short positions.
-We still remained hedged, but the addition of some small long positions works to make the hedge a little more bullish.
-We still feel the long term trend is bearish, but it looks now that the current cyclical up trend may last a while longer.
+We remained hedged, but the addition of some small long positions works to make the hedge a little more bullish.
+We still feel the long term trend is bearish, but it looks now that the current cyclical uptrend may last a while longer.